Bob Dole, a man of war, power, zingers and denied ambition

 Dole became a Kansas legislator and county attorney, won a U.S. House seat in 1960 and moved into the Senate in 1968.
 His mentor, President Richard Nixon, would send Dole to the Senate floor to assail Vietnam War critics and other senators at odds with the White House.

-Nixon rewarded him with a stint as chairman of the Republican National Committee, including the period of the Watergate break-in.
+Nixon rewarded him with a stint as chairman of the Republican National Committee, including the period of the Watergate break-in that destroyed Nixon’s presidency.
 Dole, cleared of any involvement, liked to quip, “I was off that night.”

+He would later size up the disgraced Nixon by branding ex-presidents Jimmy Carter, Ford and Nixon, in turn, “See No Evil, Hear No Evil … and Evil.”

-His aggressiveness won Dole his first big break in national politics.
+Dole’s aggressiveness won him his first big break in national politics.

 Ford chose Dole as a running mate who could fire off verbal attacks while the president kept to the high ground.
 Dole took on the mission with perhaps too much zeal.